Python DataFrame API reference

 No

-A DataFrame with the embedding (ARRAY<FLOAT>) column added, which contains the generated vector embedding.
+A DataFrame with the embedding (ARRAY<FLOAT>) column appended, which contains the generated vector.

 • Example